khaireddinechebbi/APTs-Detection-Framework/SigmaRules/command_and_control/REAME.md

     winlog.channel:"Microsoft-Windows-Sysmon/Operational" and event.code:1 and (
         (
             process.name: "certutil.exe"
-            and process.parent.name: ("cmd.exe" OR "powershell.exe")
+            and process.parent.name: ("cmd.exe" or "powershell.exe")
             and process.args: ("-urlcache" and "-split" and "-f") and process.command_line.text: ("http" or "https")
             and process.working_directory.text: "\\Temp\\"